Integrative Medicine Physicians

 David Vavrinchik, MSTOM, Dipl.OM., L.Ac.

 Dave is a licensed, board-certified acupuncturist and herbalist.
 He has an MS in Oriental Medicine from the Pacific College of Oriental Medicine in Chicago, where he also serves as a faculty member/instructor, and clinic supervisor.
-Dave treats a wide range of disorders including respiratory disorders, supportive cancer treatment, smoking cessation, stress, headaches, G.I. digestive problems, and muscle and joint pain.
+Dave treats a wide range of disorders including supportive cancer treatment, respiratory disorders, smoking cessation, stress, headaches, G.I. digestive issues.
+Dave specializes in musculoskeletal (muscle and joint) pain, which may include areas such as the neck and shoulder, back, elbow, knee, and foot.
 He has worked in health care for 25 years and is also a licensed Respiratory Therapist who worked in the areas of intensive care, home care, and as an evaluator of healthcare organizations for the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+In addition, Dave is certified in Sports Medicine Acupuncture (C.SMA).
+The C.SME program is nationally recognized as doctorate level training in orthopedic and sports medicine acupuncture.

 Integrative Counseling and Psychotherapy